Rowdy-byte/rowdy-byte-portfolio/src/routes/about/about-me.md

 ## Path of Life

-I really never had the nerve to make my hobby my job.
-I didn't know how.
-I had many different jobs but never got the fealing like: this is what I can do for the rest of my life.
-Made some mistakes along the road, but hey, we're al here to learn right?
-In the mean while I spent a lot of my free time behind the computer.
-I was writing stories, rhymes, learning 3d modeling, building computers.
+I never really had the nerve to turn my hobby into a job.
+I didn’t know how.
+I’ve held many different jobs, but I never experienced that feeling of “this is what I can do for the rest of my life.”
+I made some mistakes along the way, but hey, we’re all here to learn, right?
+In the meantime, I spent a lot of my free time behind the computer, writing stories and rhymes, learning 3D modeling, and building computers.

 <br>
 <br>

 ## Coding

-So, about 3 years ago I really started to learn webdevelopment.
-I started with HTML5 and CSS3, which I picked-up farly quick.
-But building a full blown website from scratch is another piece of cookie.
+About three years ago, I really started to learn web development.
+I began with HTML5 and CSS3, which I picked up fairly quickly.
+However, building a full-blown website from scratch is another matter entirely.
 How do I get the right alignment between elements?
-Which font to choose?
-What about colors, line-height and letter spacing.
-Webdevelop can become overwhelming pretty quick.
-I didn't even mentioned JavaScript yet.
+Which font should I choose?
+What about colors, line height, and letter spacing?
+Web development can become overwhelming pretty quickly.
+I haven’t even mentioned JavaScript yet.

 <br>
 <br>

 ## Js

-JavaScript, is kinda...well.
-I found it kinda hard to learn.
-In the begining I was avoiding it because I didn't had te confidence that I could ever wrap my head around it.
-I can quickly learn by visualising things.
-But, with JavaScript I couldn't visualize it.
+JavaScript is kind of… well, I found it challenging to learn.
+In the beginning, I avoided it because I didn’t have the confidence that I could ever wrap my head around it.
+I learn quickly by visualizing things, but with JavaScript, I struggled to visualize it.